While buying a home can be exciting and rewarding, it can also be stressful and expensive.

-You can avoid PMI by saving 20 percent for your down payment on your home.
+You can avoid PMI by saving 20% for your down payment on your home.
 A free Dupaco Money Makeover can help you review your entire financial picture and create a budget and savings plan to help you reach that goal before you jump into homeownership.

 Can you remove PMI later?

 Sometimes, PMI can’t be avoided.
-But even if you can’t afford a 20-percent down payment when you close on your home, that doesn’t mean you’ll always carry PMI.
+But even if you can’t afford a 20% down payment when you close on your home, that doesn’t mean you’ll always carry PMI.

-Once you have at least 20 percent equity in your home, the PMI can be removed.
+Once you have at least 20% equity in your home, the PMI can be removed.

-“The borrower can contact us and request an appraisal on their home to determine the home’s value,” Von Ah says, adding that the appraisal cost will be at the borrower’s expense.
+“You can contact us and request an appraisal on your home to determine the home’s value,” Von Ah said.

-Otherwise, you can avoid the cost of an appraisal if you wait until the balance of your loan is at 78 percent of the value.
+Otherwise, you can avoid the cost of an appraisal if you wait until the balance of your loan is at 78% of the value.

-“With this, they can call us, and we will just submit the request to have it removed,” Von Ah says.
+“With this, you can call us, and we will just submit the request to have it removed,” Von Ah said.